 Adam told us he spends $100 to $200 per month on Google Ads, and Ben suggests using marketing that says:

 Make sure to sign contracts

-You’ll need a contract to protect your machine, outline the responsibilities of each party, and commission.
+You’ll need a contract to protect your machine, outline the responsibilities of each party, and commission (if applicable).
 One video I reviewed said 10% was normal to pay to have a vending machine at a property, but don’t volunteer it.
 You might be able just to offer the service and not have to pay for it.

 He was quite entertaining!
 Check out his YouTube below:

-Ben suggests using a storage facility to store your snacks, drinks, and extra vending machines.
+Both Adam and Ben suggest using a storage facility to store your snacks, drinks, and extra vending machines.